jose8david/jose8david.github.io/_posts/2015-01-04-first-post.md

 ---
 #INTRODUCCIÓN A LAS MATEMÁTICAS

-*Mathematics for Economists de Simon & Blume
+-Mathematics for Economists de Simon & Blume
-*A Mathematics Course for Political and Social Research de Moore & Siegel *Basic Math for Social Scientists: Concepts de Hagle *Essential Mathematics for Political and Social Research de Jeff Hill *How Not to Be Wrong: The Power of Mathematical Thinking de Jordan Ellenberg
+* A Mathematics Course for Political and Social Research de Moore & Siegel
+* Basic Math for Social Scientists: Concepts de Hagle
+* Essential Mathematics for Political and Social Research de Jeff Hill
+* How Not to Be Wrong: The Power of Mathematical Thinking de Jordan Ellenberg

 #INTRODUCCIÓN A LA ESTADÍSTICA